tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 ## Intoxicated Hallucinations

 According to the Cleveland Clinic, hallucinations due to alcohol consumption typically occur at a BAC level of 0.2-0.3% or higher.
 If you fall under this categorization, your impairment may lead to the misidentification of Earthly creatures.
-Even at levels lower than that, obscured vision can cause misidentifications, especially of <colored blue>members of your species (1)</colored>, as can be seen in **Figure 1.1A**.
+Even at levels lower than that, obscured vision can cause misidentifications, especially of members of your species (1), as can be seen in **Figure 1.1A**.

 Refer to [the Cleveland Clinic’s article on this topic](https://my.clevelandclinic.org/health/diagnostics/22689-blood-alcohol-content-bac) to determine if you are hallucinating.
 Suspend any further steps if you are intoxicated.
 Some common beverages that can contribute to intoxication include: